-Our university’s mission is to “create solutions for a healthier community”.
-HSC Sustainability within Facilities Management supports that mission by advancing sustainable practices on campus through educational outreach, events, and our own campus operations.
-We partner with various departments and persons on campus and within the Fort Worth and regional community.
-Sustainability is important to us for several reasons including:
+HSC’s mission is to “create solutions for a healthier community”.
+The Office of Sustainability within Facilities Management supports that mission by advancing sustainable practices through educational outreach, HSC operations, and partnering with other departments/organizations on campus as well as in the community.